remla25-team4/operation/README.md

-# Restaurant Sentiment Analysis – Operations
+# Restaurant Sentiment Analysis

-This operation repository is used to run the complete Restaurant Sentiment Analysis application for the REMLA course at TU Delft for Group 4.
-It includes the configuration to deploy all necessary services using Docker Compose.
+This repository is used to run the complete Restaurant Sentiment Analysis application of Group 4.
+It includes the configuration to deploy the necessary services using Docker Compose.

-The application allows a user to enter short restaurant reviews via our UI.
-These reviews are processed our app service, which forwards them to a our model that classifies the sentiment (positive or negative).
+This app will allow the user to enter short restaurant reviews via our UI.
+These reviews are processed by our app service, which forwards them to our model which the classifies the sentiment (positive or negative).

 ---

-## How to Run the Application
+## How to run our application
 ### ⚙️ Requirements

 * Docker installed